playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

   }
 ```

-The action.async takes a function, and comes from the class parameter "action", which we can see is of type PostAction:
+The action.async takes a function, and comes from the class parameter "action", which we can see is of type `PostAction`:

 ```scala
 class PostController @Inject()(action: PostAction [...])
 ```

-PostAction is involved in each action in the controller -- it mediates the paperwork involved with processing a request into a response, adding context to the request and enriching the response with headers and cookies.
+`PostAction` is involved in each action in the controller -- it mediates the paperwork involved with processing a request into a response, adding context to the request and enriching the response with headers and cookies.
 ActionBuilders are essential for handling authentication, authorization and monitoring functionality.

 ActionBuilders work through a process called function composition.
 This is called "Action Composition" in the Play documentation.
 The ActionBuilder class has a method called "invokeBlock" that takes in a request and a function (also known as a block, lambda or closure) that accepts a request of a given type, and produces a Future[Result].